 THE HAWAI'I TARTAN (Hawaii Tartan)

-The Hawai'i Tartan (Hawaii Tartan), sometimes called plaid here, was created by Douglas Herring on Oahu in September 1997, and was the winning entry in a contest run by The Caledonian Society of Hawai'i to find a Hawai'i State Tartan, although his beautiful design has yet to be recognised by the State (see below).
+The Hawai'i Tartan (Hawaii Tartan), sometimes called plaid here, was created by Douglas Herring on Oahu in September 1997, and was the winning entry in a contest run by The Caledonian Society of Hawai'i to find a Hawai'i State Tartan.
+In 2008 the Hawaii State Legislature passed a resolution designating April 6 each year as Tartan Day and recognizing the Hawaii Tartan.

 It is registered in Scotland with the official Scottish Tartans Authority (Crieff, Perthshire) as the Hawaiian Tartan, with the International Tartan Index number 5163, under the category of an American State Tartan.